 Fort Bend County is a thriving suburb of Houston, the nation’s fourth largest city.
-With this proximity comes the conveniences of a larger city and the County strives to be the most family-friendly community in Texas.
+With this proximity comes the conveniences of a larger city and Fort Bend strives to be the most family-friendly community in Texas.
 It has consistently been on lists of top places to live, work and play.
 See below for some of the top reasons you might consider your new home in Fort Bend County.

 Fort Bend County has been recognized by a variety of studies as an outstanding community in which to raise your family.
 The county has been ranked for its safety, education, low cost of living, diversity, and growth over the past few years.
 For families interested in relocating to the area, whether it be from another part of the city or another state all together, here are just a few statistics about living in Fort Bend County*.

 |Ranked No. 7 of the top healthiest counties in Texas|

 |- The County Health Rankings & Roadmaps|

 |Texas is ranked eighth most affordable state in the United States|

 |Missouri City ranks No. 16 on “America’s 50 Best Cities to Live” list|